MPIBGC-TEE/ComputabilityGraphs/README.md

      ```
    * Create a conda environment and run the install script:
      ```bash
-     conda create -y --name bgc_md2 python=3
+     conda create -y --name whatever python=3
-     conda activate bgc_md2
+     conda activate whatever
      ./install_developer_conda.sh
      ```
-     This will install the dependencies and run ```python setup.py develop``` for every subpackage so that your code changes
+     This will install the dependencies and run ```python setup.py develop```
-     in one of these packages take mmediate effect.

     * Run the tests.
       ```